 - Use humor or an anecdote.
 Humor is a jolt to the RAS.

 - Use topic-related visual aids as you talk such as photographs, cartoons or charts.
-Tangible objects are great – not all visual aids need to (or should) be on a screen.
+Tangible objects are great – not all visual aids need to be (or should be) on a screen.
+The more common media becomes, the more power analog is.

-You can change the activities you use to further involve the audience:
+You can change the activities you use to further involve the audience.
+Here are five tips for achieving that:

 - Get the students to participate in short review activities.
 Intersperse these throughout a lesson, as opposed to having an entire class period set aside for mega review.

 - Ask the students to stand and stretch if they have been sitting for some time.
 Use brain breaks.
-Get ideas from my favorite brain breaks website.
+You can get my free dice brain breaks here.

 - Change the layout of chairs from theater style to classroom style or to round tables, even within the same class period.
 Practice moving in and out of different arrangements quickly.
 Time yourselves.

 - Add aromas such as lavender, citrus or apple to create a different atmosphere.
-Studies have shown that peppermint improves memory and cognition.
+Studies have have shown that peppermint improves memory and cognition.
 It works as either a smell (so use a diffuser to spread the scent of peppermint oil in the room) or eating peppermint candy.
+Obviously check for allergies.

 - Play background music that either energizes or relaxes your audience.
 Search YouTube, Pandora or your music media of choice for “classroom music” or “concentration music.”
 Avoid music with words if you’re working.
 It’s competition for verbal processing, so stick with quick instrumental pieces.